 There was a clear consensus among the speakers that the African Diaspora plays an incontrovertible role in shaping policy.
 They also identified various challenges that, if managed appropriately, would increase its effectiveness in impacting policy.
 It is imperative for Africans to unite, organize, and perhaps more importantly to construct a strategy to advocate for their issues to the U.S. Government.
 As McDonald stated, communities should not be preoccupied with the idea that U.S. foreign policy is dictated by a narrow reading of its own strategic interests.
 He also asserted that “there needs to be a redefinition of our strategic interests as it applies to Africa… Africa needs to be much higher on the totem pole.”
 Ultimately, Diaspora communities in the U.S. should educate themselves on African issues and inform their representatives on Capitol Hill accordingly.

-Ambassador Charles R. Stith, Director of the African Presidential Archive and Research Center, Boston University
+- Director of the African Presidential Archives and Research Center, Boston University

 - Senior Advisor to the President for Alumni Relations